GabrielMoreau/oberapk/README.md

 * The `update` command is used to start a recipe, and thus ultimately to update the packages that this packaging manages.
+  The `pkg` packaging must be defined in your configuration file.

 * The `upgrade` command allows to apply all the packaging defined by a `kit`.
-  If a kit `all` exists on your installation, then you can update with a single command the software of your local repository which are managed by Oberapk.
+  If a kit with the name `all` exists on your installation, then you can update with a single command the software of your local repository which are managed by Oberapk.
+  The `kit` must be defined in your configuration file.

 * The `pushed` command lists all versions of the packages in this packaging that are already in the Reprepro package manager.
-  These are the packages that are in practice available to end users
+  These are the packages that are in practice available to end users The `pkg` packaging must be defined in your configuration file.

+* The `remove` command remove the last version of the package in the Reprepro package manager.
+  It is then possible to push it again via the `update` command.
+  In a normal life, you do not need to use this command.
+  The `pkg` packaging must be defined in your configuration file.

+  For security reasons, the command does not take any direct action.
+  You have to pipe to bash the output of the command to really remove the package from the Reprepro package manager.

 * The `source` command is for developers.
   It allows to test a new recipe.
   It allows to set the global variables useful for the bash function.
+  The `pkg` here is a packaging defined in the oberpak distribution (see the `avail` command).
+  It is not only a packaging declared in your configuration file.

 * The `binaries` command is for developers.
   It allows to list all the commands that have been used